by Pastor Tim Burt

 Have you ever been in a tough place financially?
 I have written many times to you telling you of Renee and my early days of marriage.
 When we first got married, we were both individually making a good income.
 We had bought a house and still had decent discretionary income left over after our expenses.
-We had both always tithed and brought offerings to church, to God, in obedience to His Word and as thanksgiving, acknowledging His Lordship, love, blessings, and provision for us.
+We had both always tithed and we brought offerings to God in obedience to His Word.
+We did so because the Bible instructed us to do so and because it was our way of acknowledging His Lordship and thanking Him for His love, blessings, and provision for us.

 When we began to have children, that all changed.
 Renee wanted to quit her job which I agreed to.
 Our income was cut by more than half since Renee made more money than me at that time.
 We were soon financially strapped and on the edge of financial woes.
 As we prayed, God led me to starting a commercial painting company to bring in additional income.
 It added a lot of work to my life but I wasn’t afraid of hard work.
 I wanted to be a good provider and this greatly helped with our finances.

 We were young and inexperienced at life.
 We had so much to learn in every

 area.
 We wanted to learn to become wiser in managing our

 finances and learning all that it meant to be a good steward for God.
 It seemed